freelawproject/free.law/content/what-is-a-pacer-page.md

 Except:

-1. If you test a docket by downloading it and then measuring how big it is, nothing adds up to 4,320 bytes, so there's still no way to know where those bytes are coming from.
+1. If you test a docket by downloading it and then measuring how big it is, nothing adds up to 4,320 bytes, so there's still no way to know where those measurements are coming from.

 2. It took two PACER service center representatives three answers and maybe a dozen emails to arrive at this answer.

 3. 4,320 bytes is perhaps the most arbitrary number imaginable (although "54 lines" is about as bad).
+For reference, the text of this webpage is about twice that size and an MP3 is [about 800&times; as large][avg].

 I decided to set aside issues number two and three, and focus on the first issue: If we know that a "page" is now defined as 4,320 bytes, what is the thing that is being divided into "pages"?
 Is it the webpage?
 The text of the webpage?
 Something else?